Council Tax - Privacy notice

 You will usually have to pay Council Tax if you’re 18 or over and own or rent a home.

-In order to administer our services we collect the following information from you:
+In order to administer our services the Council collects the following information from you:

 - telephone number